One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - It is harder but not impossible to hit flat balls

-The Western Grip isn’t that popular at the recreational level as it is incredibly hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.
+The Western isn’t that popular at the recreational level as it is incredibly hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.

 - Much easier to hit high balls with good top spin

-- In the right hands, this grip can generate tremendous topspin
+- In the right hands, it can generate tremendous topspin

 - Is effective on clay courts where you need to hit higher balls

-- Low balls will be an issue with this grip, which opponents may try and take advantage of
+- Low balls will be an issue, which opponents may try and take advantage of

 - Jack Sock